👉 TAP TO SAVE 50% WITH CODE SPRING

 Admittedly, there won't be many spots this season where I'd favor Sepp Straka over some of the marquee names already listed.
 But when it comes to skills tailor-made for PGA West this week, the defending champion punches well above his weight.
 Looking back, Straka's 50/60-1 odds on outright boards last year feel like one of the more egregious mis-prices of the season, as his profile lays out one of the clearest cases for a player geared to take apart PGA West.

-Over his last 50 rounds, Sepp ranks third in this field in SG: Approach and fourth on the entire PGA Tour when it come to gaining strokes inside of 150 yards.
+Over his last 50 rounds, Sepp ranks third in this field in SG: Approach and fourth on the entire PGA Tour when it comes to gaining strokes inside of 150 yards.
 He remains one of the game's most reliable drivers, rating inside the top 20 in Strokes Gained: Off-the-Tee, Driving Accuracy, and Good Drive Percentage.

-His putting has also taken a sizable leap forward over the last 12 months: jumping from 104th to 41st on Tour between 2024 and 2025, and showcasing an elite ceiling on five separate occasions: gaining 1.89, 1.73, 2.34, 1.45, and 1.87 strokes per round with the flat stick over all but one of his six top-seven finishes.
+His putting has also taken a sizable leap forward over the last 12 months: jumping from 104th to 41st on Tour between 2024 and 2025, and showcasing an elite ceiling on five separate occasions: gaining 1.89, 1.73, 2.34, 1.45, and 1.87 strokes per round with the flat stick over all but one of his six top-7 finishes.

 Sepp does have a few deficiencies to address before he can take the final leap into the sport's very top echelon, but I don't see this week's venue as one capable of exposing his lack of distance or touch around the greens.
-As we saw both here and at Philly Cricket Club last year, when the course fits for Straka, he can be as dangerous of a player as there is in the game.
+As we saw both here and at Philly Cricket Club last year, when the course fits for Straka, he can be as dangerous a player as there is in the game.
 By my numbers, he makes as strong a case as anyone to add to his vaunted short course resume -- and perhaps mount another run at a New Year's victory in 2026.

 No. 4 - Russell Henley

 It says a lot about a player's stature when a T19 finish in his season debut is treated like a cataclysmic failure.
-And while Henley did log his worst Sony Open finish in three years, there were plenty of positives to take from his first four rounds of 2026.
+While Henley did log his worst Sony Open finish in three years, there were plenty of positives to take from his first four rounds of 2026.
 Henley ranked fifth for the week in Strokes Gained: Approach (+5.80), including a field-best +2.64 in the final round.

 Henley has now gained strokes with his iron play in each of his last nine starts dating back to June last year.
-And while he didn't dominate Wai'alae's greens in the same way Davis Riley or Chris Gotterup did last week, his +1.9 strokes gained rating in difficult conditions further emphasizes his place as one of the game's most reliable putters.
+While he didn't dominate Wai'alae's greens in the same way Davis Riley or Chris Gotterup did last week, his +1.9 strokes gained rating in difficult conditions further emphasizes his place as one of the game's most reliable putters.

 I highly doubt Palm Springs will present Henley with the same adversity as the windy Hawaiian coast did at points last week, and his precision ball-striking will play exceptionally well around one of the Tour's shorter, more positional venues.